 Phantom percepts, addiction, clinical neuromodulation (TMS, tDCS, tACS, tRNS).

-Associate Professor Barbara Galland BSc(Hons) PhD NZCS
+Professor Barbara Galland BSc(Hons) PhD NZCS

 Sleep related breathing disorders.
 Autonomic nervous system function.
 SIDS.
 Chronic fatigue syndrome.

 Childhood sleep disorders.
 SIDS.
 Oxytocin in parenting and attachment.
 The genetics and neural control of apetite.